One in three families are impacted by addiction

 - Can't do it alone.

-You putting your oxygen mask on first doesn't do anything about the plane you're on going down.
+Putting your oxygen mask on first doesn't do anything to keep your plane from crashing.

-Loving someone with an addiction is hard.
-"Letting go" is a luxury most families don't have.
+Loving someone with an addiction is harder than anything you'll ever do.
+And "letting go" is a luxury most families can't afford.

 Today can be the day it all comes to an end.